-Mr Bryan Martin Mr Gardiner was appointed to the Board on 17 th February 2005 and was elected 1 Chairman on 20 th May 2005.
-Gardiner, Chairman Mr Gardiner is a member of the Audit Committee and the Remuneration Committee.
+Mr. Cordinar was appointed to the Decard on 17 th February 2005 and was elected Mr Bryan Martin Gardiner, Chairman Mr Gardiner was appointed to the Board on 17 th February 2005 and was elected Chairman on 20 th May 2005.
+Mr Gardiner is a member of the Audit Committee and the Remuneration Committee.
 Mr Gardiner is a practising solicitor who was admitted to the Supreme Court in Western Australia in December 1970.
 He has had over thirty years' experience in commercial law and has been a partner in a medium-sized law firm, in-house counsel, a senior solicitor with a major national firm and now practices as a consultant to a Perth firm, Clavey Legal.
 Mr Gardiner is the Chairman of the Western Australian Land Valuers Licensing Board.
 He is a director of the Immunologenics Research Foundation (Inc) which specializes in DNA research in Western Australia.
 Mr Gardiner is a director of Tutt Bryant Group Ltd, the shares of which are quoted on the ASX.
-Mr Gardiner was a director of Tat Hong Holdings Limited until October 2005 when he resigned to become a director of its Australian subsidiary, Tutt Bryan Group.
-He has not been a director of any other public companies during the past three years.
+Mr Gardiner was a director of Tat Hong Holdings Limited until October 2005 when he resigned to become a director of any other public companies during the past three years.
 Mr Patrick Douglas Ford Mr Ford was appointed to the Board on 17 th May 2005.
 Mr Ford is Chairman of the Audit Committee and is also a member of the Remuneration Committee of the Board.
-Mr Ford is a Sydney based stockbroker with Taylor Collison Limited.
-He has an extensive history of capital raising and supplying advice to the Australian Biotechnology sector.
+Mr Ford is a Sydney based stockbroker and also provides corporate advisory services through his private company Diskdew Pty Ltd. He has an extensive history of capital raising and supplying advice to the Australian Biotechnology sector.
 He holds a Bachelor of Commerce degree from the University of Canberra.
-Mr Ford has not been a director of any other listed company during the past three years.
-Professor Ronald Penny Professor Penny was appointed to the Board on 17 th February 2005.
+Mr Ford has not been a director of any other listed company during the past four years.
+Professor Ronald Penny Professor Penny was appointed to the Board on 17th February 2005.
 Professor Penny is a member of the Audit Committee and the Remuneration committee of the Board.
 Professor Penny is one of Australia's leading immunologists.
 He graduated with Honours from the University of Sydney in 1960 following which he undertook further studies in haematology, oncology and immunology in the UK and the USA.
 Professor Penny set up the first Clinical Immunology Unit in NSW at the Royal Prince Alfred Hospital.
 In 1979 he was the recipient of the first Doctorate of Science awarded to a member of a clinical department by the University of NSW followed by a Personal Chair in Clinical Immunology in 1988.
 Professor Penny has published over 350 medical and scientific papers in prestige national and international journals.
 Professor Penny is currently Emeritus Professor of Medicine, University of NSW, Senior Clinical Advisor, NSW Health, Chairman of the Justice Health Board and Chairman of the NSW Blood Products Advisory Committee and is a director of publicly listed Cryosite Limited.
 Professor Penny has not been a director of any other listed public company during the past three years.